ValentinLeTallec/VidConfDF/faceshifter/README.md

-# FaceShifer
+# FaceShifter

-This is the reproducing version of FaceShiter
+This is the reproducing version of FaceShifter

 Paper Reference: https://arxiv.org/pdf/1912.13457.pdf